champost/demographer/README.rst

 (which is the Python 3.X release of Anaconda) you can create a Python 2.7 environment using the directions in the `Virtual Environment`_ section below.

-Once Python 2.7 (or a virtual environment with Python 2.7) is installed and activated, you can install DemoGrapher from the terminal prompt in one of two ways:
+Once Python 2.7 (or a virtual environment with Python 2.7) is installed, you can install DemoGrapher from the terminal prompt in one of two ways:

 1. If you have an Anaconda Python 2.7 release, install using conda ::